 A school’s organizational culture—including how it approaches recruitment and retention of faculty and students from commonly marginalized and minoritized populations—has a significant impact on its financial sustainability.
 Through the lens of Diversity, Equity, and Inclusion concepts, this workshop explores how decisions are made and who makes them, while also examining emergent strategies, power structures, and cultural assumptions.

-Presented over Zoom, each Sunbridge workshop may be attended separately.
-There is a cap of 22 participants per workshop.
-These workshops will not be recorded.
+Presented over Zoom, there is a cap of 22 participants.
+This workshop will not be recorded.

-In order to receive a Certificate of Attendance, you must attend all three sessions.
+In order to receive a Certificate of Attendance, you must attend all three Zoom sessions.

 Discount codes will appear on your registration form.
 Discounts may not be combined.